- Part 1 – [You Are Here] – The Ultimate Guide to Thyroid Medication (the Good, the Bad, and the Ugly)

 Like desiccated thyroid, compounded thyroid also oftentimes contains fillers, binders, and time release components that can negatively affect your ability to digest and absorb the hormones.

-And even though compounded thyroid can be customized to your needs, it is rarely if ever done properly.
+Even though compounded thyroid can be customized to your needs, it is rarely if ever done properly.

-And in reality, the amount of thyroid hormone you may need at any given time can change depending on a number of variables from seasonal climate changes to changes in your stress levels.
+In reality, the amount of thyroid hormone you may need at any given time can change depending on a number of variables from seasonal climate changes to changes in your stress levels.

 For example, I had a client who over the course of three months made a miraculous recovery.